Pakistan's first coronavirus death leaves a trail of infections behind

 “The army has been deployed in and outside Manga.
 We aren’t allowed to go out of our homes,” said, Imtiaz Ali, a resident of the village.

-“The government has taken 98 people to quarantine centers,” he said, adding food supplies were running low.
+“The government has taken 98 people to quarantine centres,” he said, adding food supplies were running low.